Friday, October 11, 2024

 (What a jumping-off place this turned out to be)

 Which just reminded me -- this is strictly a bonus -- that there is a parallel (ha, "parallelism" itself being a concept requiring two comparable elements feeding off each other -- but now I'm starting to sound a little obsessive) to be recognized in the foundation mythology of Korea.
-It is said that HwanIn, the god-figure in heaven, sent his son HwanUng down to the earth to found a kingdom, and the place where HwanUng first made contact with the earth -- which may well be considered a figurative act of fertilization, reiterating the aforementioned archetypes of Father Sky and Mother Earth; this is even doubly confirmed when HwanUng enabled a she-bear, a crawling creature strictly of the earth, to be transformed into a woman -- likely symbolizing, in part, the transition from the womb of the collective unconscious to individuated ego in the evolution of the Self (a tiger also wanted to become human but he did not have the patience to complete the hundred-day ordeal involved and thus remained a beast; surely this is the Shadow in "beastly" guise -- all the more so since the hundred-day ordeal took place literally in the darkness of a cave), took her for his wife and begat TanGun, the progenitor of the Korean race -- was the summit of TaeBaekSan ("Mt.
-TaeBaek") in North GyeongSang Province.
-It is now a national park.
+It is said that HwanIn, the god-figure in heaven, sent his son HwanUng down to the earth to found a kingdom -- which may well be considered a figurative act of fertilization, reiterating the aforementioned archetypes of Father Sky and Mother Earth; this is even doubly confirmed when HwanUng, the heavenly being, enabled a she-bear, a crawling creature strictly bound to the earth, to be transformed into a woman -- likely symbolizing, in part, [WITH APOLOGIES TO C. G. JUNG] the transition from the womb of the collective unconscious to individuated ego in the evolution of the Self (a tiger also wanted to become human but he did not have the patience to complete the hundred-day ordeal involved and thus remained a beast; surely this is the Shadow in "beastly" guise, all the more so since the hundred-day ordeal took place literally in the womb-darkness of a cave) -- and took her for his wife and begat TanGun, the progenitor of the Korean people.

 No comments: